NBA Players

 In 2010, Paul George signed a four-year, fully guaranteed rookie contract with the Indiana Pacers worth $10.5 million.
 He earned $2.2 million in his first NBA season, and his annual salary climbed to $3.3 million by the end of his contract.

-In the 2017/18 season, George earned $19.5 million in Oklahoma and initially considered joining the Lakers.
+In the 2017/18 season, George earned $19.5 million with the Oklahoma City Thunder and initially considered joining the Lakers.
 George re-signed with the Thunder on his first 9-figure contract, worth $136.9 million over 4 years.
 His average annual salary increased to $34 million, and he earned $30.5 million in the 18/19 season before being traded to the LA Clippers.

 Two seasons and $66.4 million later, George signed the most valuable contract of his career: A four-year, $176.3 million veteran extension with the Clippers.
-His contract expires in the 2024/25 season, with only $48.8 million remaining before he secures the full $176.3 million.
+His contract expires at the end of the 2024/25 season, with only $48.8 million remaining before he reaches the full $176.3 million.

 Paul George has earned $305.3 million during his NBA career; after this season, he should reach $354.1 million in lifetime earnings.